< /> < />

 If you need more protein in your diet, incorporating protein shakes can help you reach your health goals.
 However, having too much protein in your diet can also have its own health risks, particularly straining the kidneys and liver [1].

 As a result, it's best to start your shakes for weight loss with the support of a medical professional, like the health practitioners, dietitians and health coaches leading Juniper's Weight Reset Program.
-Taking a medical approach to weight loss, this program is designed to provide you with advice, community, and health tracking to ensure you see the health benefits of your journey to lose weight.
+Get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

 If you have any questions about whether protein shakes are right for you, speak to your doctor or seek medical advice.